 Hopefully you live close enough to cycle to the start — it would really help us if you didn't need parking, as there's a local football match on the same day!

 Cambridge is well-served by train and you should be able to catch an early train from King's Cross or Liverpool Street stations, London, and arrive in plenty of time for the start — if you think you'll be a few minutes late to the start then please let us know on 07500 787785 and we'll wait for you.
 It’s an easy 7km ride from the station to the start through the historic centre of Cambridge — routesheet | GPX | TCX — if you use these instructions, continue past the Co-op to the start on RHS in 1km next to the church.
 You should allow about 25-30 minutes to ride from the station to the start.

 If you intend to drive, aim for St Andrews Church on Cambridge Road, CB3 0FH.
 We must keep the front car park clear for a local football match and for visitors to the recreation ground while you're all away cycling, made more imperative due to reduced capacity while works are on-going.
-We hope to park everyone on Ten-Acre Field at the back, where there's plenty of room — I have had confirmation today (Monday) that that will be okay.
+We hope to park everyone on Ten-Acre Field at the back, where there's plenty of room.
 Wherever you park, please park considerately.